Razzlegames/KotlinTraining/src/main/java/kotlintraining/coroutines/README.md

 ```

 - If `doSomeWork2()` throws an exception
-  - Anything within the request's `CoroutineContext` is canceled`ed
+  - Anything within the request's `CoroutineContext` is canceled
   - This includes `job3` (`doSomeWork3()`)
   - `job1` is **NOT** canceled !
     - The coroutine leaks 💧!